What Is Business Life Cycle ?

 It is marked by the initiation of the business life cycle characterized by the evolution of product testing, understanding the product’s commercial viability.
 This period involves the nascent stage for business characterized by no revenue visibility and cash outflow.
-Investors, during this stage, commit a small portion of money normally in the form of Seed funding, and the purpose during this stage is to check the product/service viability and acceptability in the market.
+Investors, during this stage, commit a small portion of money normally in the form of Seed funding.
+The purpose during this stage is to check the product/service viability and acceptability in the market.
 The majority of the business fails to go beyond this stage.

 #2 – Growth Stage

 This stage separates men from boys.
 Businesses that reach this stage have achieved market acceptability and revenue visibility.
-Cash flow generation accelerates at this stage, along with heavy investments in the business.
-During the business life cycle, a large amount of investment is also undertaken in the business by various investors and financial institutions.
-This is a high growth stage of the business and results in phenomenal growth in financial metrics before any competitor arrives, or the business loses its mojo.
+Cash flowCash FlowCash Flow is the amount of cash or cash equivalent generated & consumed by a Company over a given period.
+It proves to be a prerequisite for analyzing the business’s strength, profitability, & scope for betterment. generation accelerates at this stage, along with heavy investments in the business.
+During the business life cycle, various investors and financial institutions also undertake a large amount of investment in the business.
+It is a high growth stage of the business and results in phenomenal growth in financial metrics before any competitor arrives or the business loses its mojo.

 #3 – Maturity Stage